Yariandres/striveschool/README.md

 # STRIVE SCHOOL

 Strive is a selective, six-months long online course, for aspiring software developers.
-Our tutors will teach you to code and we'll help you land a great job as a Web Engineer.
+The tutors will teach students to code and help them land a great job as a Web Engineer.

-# 1 Day

 ## 12 Modules, 2 weeks each, for a total 24 weeks of hard, fun, energising work.
 In each module: